 - With growing international jurisprudence around the issue of child abuse, and in line with the UN Convention on the Rights of the Child, India must revise its legal and procedural methods to deal with historical child sexual abuse.

-- There is an urgent need to reform and revise our laws to account for various developments such as historical reporting of child sexual abuse.
-Also, there needs to be clear provision in the POCSO Act to reduce the procedural hurdles and ensure speedy yet effective delivery of justice.
+- There is an urgent need to reform and revise POCSO to enable clear provisions to reduce the procedural hurdles and ensure speedy yet effective delivery of justice.

 Q. Critically analyse the role of Protection of Children from Sexual Offences (POCSO) Act, 2012 in ensuring a safe and secure childhood for children in India?